open-voip-alliance/Android-VoIP-Lib/README.md

 ## Registration

-Step 1: Create a Config object .
-This object contains all the possible configuration options, however the auth parameter is the only one that is required, the rest will use sensible defaults.
+Step 1: Create a Config object.
+This object contains all the possible configuration options.
+However the auth parameter is the only one that is required, the rest will use sensible defaults.

 ```
 val config = Config(